MurhafSousli/ngx-teximate/README.md

 ### Teximate Options:

   - `text: string`                        text to be displayed

   - `type: string`                        either `'word'` or `'letter'`, play animation on your words/letters

   - `options: TeximateOptions`            choose animation class and its duration

 ```
-  - options:                                effect options
+options: {                                effect options
     animation: {
         name: string                      animation class name (animate.css)
         duration: number                  animation duration in ms (setting css animation-duration)
     },
     word: {
-        type: string                        (SEQUENCE, REVERSE, SHUFFLE, SYNC)
+        type: string                      order (SEQUENCE, REVERSE, SHUFFLE, SYNC)
         delay: number                     delay between each word and the next one in ms
     },
     letter: {
-        type: :string                       (SEQUENCE, REVERSE, SHUFFLE, SYNC)
+        type: :string                     order (SEQUENCE, REVERSE, SHUFFLE, SYNC)
         delay: number                     delay after each letter and the next one in ms
     }
 };

-  type = 'letter';
 ```

 ## TODO

  - On hover animation
  - On click animation

  What else?
-If you find this module helpful, support it with a star ⭐, this will help me to push updates more frequently.
+If you find this module helpful support it with a star ⭐, this will help me to push updates more frequently.

 ## Author